wp-plugins/udinra-mobile-sitemap/readme.txt

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =

-Get more enhanced Mobile Sitemap with Readable Sitemap and Additional Sitemap protocol tags.
+New version compatible with latest version of WordPress 4.2.1